 His second daughter, Mitty was born on January 23, 1970, but because of the time difference, his death was about 18 hours after her birth.
 He never knew that he was the father of a second daughter.

 Sally Griffis has traveled and written much about her husband, Bill.
 She now lives in Peachtree, Georgia.
 She earned her B.A. degree in education and her M.S. in counseling psychology and has done many hours toward her doctorate in psychology.
 Her research project was "The Copeing Patterns of Widows of War."
-Sarah Dees is married to a physician with an speciality of Emergency Medicine and they live in Virginia.
-She earned her B.A. degree in Education and her M.Ed in counseling.
+Sarah Dees is married to a physician with a specialty of Emergency Medicine and they live in Virginia.
+She earned her B.A. degree in Education and her M.Ed. in counseling.
 Patricia "Mitty" Mirrer is married to an orthopedic surgeon and they live in Rhode Island.
 She earned her B.A. in broadcast journalism.
-She has won many awards including the Edward R. Murrow for Jounalism Excellence (regional) and has been nominated for an Emmy.
+She has won many awards including the Edward R. Murrow for Journalism Excellence (regional) and has been nominated for an Emmy.

 Bill and Sally are the proud grandparents of Hannah Grace Dees, age 4; Abigail Dees, age 2; Alexandria Sally Mirrer, age 3; Emma Elizabeth Mirrer, 4 months and Sarah is expecting a third child in December 2004.

 In 1997, Sarah and Mitty accompanied Sally on a one of two research project trips to Vietnam.
 Mitty was employed by ABC 26 of New Orleans at the time and a photographer accompanied them to document the journey.
 The 4-part series was shown nationally on ABC and affiliated stations in 1997 and several times since.